akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “I’m back.”

-Harold looked at his daughter's face—the tear tracks, the swollen eyes, the dirt from the road.
+Harold looked at his daughter’s face—the tear tracks, the swollen eyes, the dirt from the road.
 His jaw tightened.
 “What happened?
 Tell me.”

 ---

 ### News for Father

-Beatrice shook her head for her father's benefit.
+Beatrice shook her head for her father’s benefit.
 “Nothing happened.”
 She pressed her lips together, unable to cry again.
 Her hands were still shaking.
 “I am well.
 The goose is well.”

 “Truly, something is amiss,” He said, without accusation.
 “Say it.”